react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 ## Serializing and parsing params

 Since URLs are strings, any params you have for routes are also converted to strings when constructing the path.
+You can customize parsing with [functions](#using-functions) or [Standard Schemas](#using-standard-schema).

 For example, say you have the URL `/chat/1589842744264` with the following config: